dili91/rate-limiting/rate-limiter-rs/README.md

 very first request belonging to the same ip address, and expire the bucket after a configured deadline.
 This approach has the advantage that the same origin cannot fire more than the maximum allowed requests in a period which is across 2 adjacent windows.

 Another advantage compared to a classic token bucket rate limiter is the fact that buckets are created only when the first request actually occurs, so it should be slightly more efficient with regards to memory consumption.

+The algorithm is defined [here](./src/lib.rs#L54).

 ## Requirements